-Transmission is through percutaneous exposure to infected blood, most commonly through injection of illicit drugs or transfusion of contaminated blood products in developed countries, or via contaminated medical or dental equipment in resource-poor countries.
+Hepatitis C virus transmission is through percutaneous exposure to infected blood, most commonly through injection of illicit drugs or transfusion of unscreened blood and blood products in developed countries, or via unsafe injection practices in resource-poor countries.

 Long-term complications of chronic infection include cirrhosis or hepatocellular carcinoma.

 Hepatitis C is an inflammation of the liver caused by the hepatitis C virus (HCV).
 Infection may present as an acute illness (e.g., fatigue, arthralgia, jaundice) in approximately one third of patients; however, the majority of patients are asymptomatic.
 Patients with acute infection may spontaneously clear the virus.
 Chronic infection causes liver inflammation and fibrosis, and a significant number of these patients will develop cirrhosis and liver failure or liver cancer over a period of approximately 20 to 50 years.
 The infection rarely resolves spontaneously in patients with chronic infection.